 11.5.b Modulation input parameters settings

-Each of the small blue keys (MPX, L/R and AES) is representative of a modulation input.
-You can change the parameters of each input by touching the relevant key $\ge$ 10.1.d, 10.1.e and 10.1.f.
+Each of the small blue keys (MX AES (MPX, L/R and AES) represents a modulation input.
+You can change the parameters of each input by touching the relevant key as below described.